mlabs-haskell/seath/milestone-3-demo.md

 Under the hood, a `Seath node` runs the following components (note: `actions` will be further explained):

 - `LeaderNode`: the process responsible for running the leader logic.
 It accepts `actions` from users, translates them into a chain of transactions, handles the signing process, and submits the chain of transactions to the blockchain.
-The `LeaderNode` uses the core functionality of the Seath framework, which needs to be extended by framework users according to the specifics of the particular protocol (more on that below).
+The `LeaderNode` uses the `Core` functionality of the Seath framework, which needs to be extended by framework users according to the specifics of the particular protocol (more on that below).
 - `UserNode`: the process responsible for running the user logic.
 It creates `actions` and sends them to the leader, monitors the current action status, and reacts to status changes by inspecting and signing transactions when necessary (or refusing to sign).
 It also detects if a transaction was submitted successfully or has failed.
 - Web server: provides a REST API for the `LeaderNode` to accept user requests.
 The `UserNode` uses this known REST API of the leader to enable communication between `Seath nodes` over the network.
 Currently, there are no requests from the leader to users.
 Instead, the leader changes the status of the `action` submitted by the user, and by monitoring `action` status, the user sends the required information to the leader or queries the leader.